 - Designate someone to monitor audience interactions during job talk to avoid excessive interruptions, microaggressions, and aggressive questioning, as this happens more often to candidates from groups underrepresented in engineering.

 - Identify a plan to avoid illegal questions of the candidate (e.g., Are you married?
 Do you want to have kids?, etc.).
-See Guidelines for pre-employment inquiries website.
+See the guidelines for the pre-employment inquiries website.

-Identify finalist to whom to make an offer (weeks 13)
+7. Identify the finalist to whom to make an offer

 After completing finalist interviews, work together to decide to whom to make an offer.